flutter/website/src/docs/get-started/install/_path-linux-chromeos.md

 whenever you open a new window.
 For example:

  1. Determine the directory where you placed the Flutter SDK.
-    You will need this in Step 3.
+    You need this in Step 3.
  2. Open (or create) the `rc` file for your shell.
-    For example, Linux and macOS Mojave (and earlier) use the Bash shell by default,
-    so edit `$HOME/.bashrc`.
+    For example, Linux uses the Bash shell by default, so edit `$HOME/.bashrc`.
-    macOS Catalina uses the Z shell by default, so edit `$HOME/.zshrc`.
     If you are using a different shell, the file path and filename will be different on your machine.
  3. Add the following line and change